Mesopotamian mythology: Sources

 Modern understanding of Mesopotamian mythology has been provided through archeological excavations of West Asia and the recovery of many stone and clay tablets, some of which contained the records of many myths.
 There have been different versions of each myth found in various locations across the region, with inconsistencies between each but maintaining overall common themes and narratives.
 These versions were written in different languages, including Akkadian, Sumerian, and Old Babylonian, and were often translated from one to another, leading to further inconsistencies due to the inherently imperfect nature of these translations.

+Research

+Since 2026, the Living Library of Hylistics portal offers an overview of modern scholarly research on Mesopotamian (and other) myths, and also includes an introduction to the theory and methodology of mythological research.